Kriechi/aws-s3-reverse-proxy/README.md

 security credentials, the `AWS_ACCESS_KEY_ID` is already part of the `Authorization`, but the `AWS_SECRET_ACCESS_KEY` needs to be provided as configuration option to the reverse proxy.

+The `aws-s3-reverse-proxy` is NOT capable of reverse-proxying arbitrary AWS S3 requests from unknown (or unaware) users & clients.
+The Signature v4 system put in place by AWS requires the full knowledge of the AWS security credentials to change specific HTTP headers.
+This means every deployment of `aws-s3-reverse-proxy` needs to be aware of the expected AWS security credentials to re-sign each request.

 ## Features